leouieda/dotfiles/templates/pub-request-rg.md

 Dear XXX,

+First of all, thank you for your interest in my work!

 I do not upload my work to ResearchGate because they are a for-profit organization.
 They have the practice of sometimes inserting advertisement into the uploaded PDFs.
 I find this unacceptable.

 I keep a copy of all my works on my website: http://www.leouieda.com/